Kingdom of Iberia: Fall of the kingdom

 Ruins of Ujarma, once an Iberian stronghold under Vakhtang I.

-The continuing rivalry between Byzantium and Sasanian Persia for supremacy in the Caucasus, and the next unsuccessful insurrection (523) of the Georgians under Gurgen had severe consequences for the country.
-Thereafter, the king of Iberia had only nominal power, while the country was effectively ruled by the Persians.
-In 580, Hormizd IV (578–590) abolished the monarchy after the death of King Bacurius III of Iberia, and Iberia became a Persian province ruled by a marzpan (governor).
-Georgian nobles urged the Byzantine emperor Maurice to revive the kingdom of Iberia in 582, but in 591 Byzantium and Persia agreed to divide Iberia between them, with Tbilisi to be in Persian hands and Mtskheta to be under Byzantine control.
+The continuing rivalry between Byzantium and Sasanian Persia for supremacy in the Caucasus had severe consequences for Iberia.
+The unsuccessful uprising of 523, led by the Georgians under Gurgen, weakened the kingdom.
+Thereafter, the Iberian king retained only nominal authority, while real power was exercised by the Persians.
+In 580, Hormizd IV (578–590) abolished the monarchy following the death of King Bacurius III, converting Iberia into a Persian province administered by a marzpan (governor).
+Georgian nobles appealed to the Byzantine emperor Maurice to restore the kingdom in 582, but in 591 Byzantium and Persia agreed to divide Iberia: Tbilisi remained under Persian control, while Mtskheta came under Byzantine administration.

 At the beginning of the 7th century, the truce between Byzantium and Persia collapsed.
-The Iberian prince Stephan I (c.
-590 – 627), decided in 607 to join forces with Persia in order to reunite all the territories of Iberia, a goal he seems to have accomplished.
-But Emperor Heraclius's offensive in 627 and 628 brought victory over the Georgians and Persians and ensured Byzantine predominance in western and eastern Georgia until the invasion of the Caucasus by the Arabs.
+The Iberian prince Stephen I (c.
+590–627) allied with Persia in 607 to reunite Iberian territories, a goal he largely achieved.
+However, Emperor Heraclius's campaigns in 627–628 defeated both the Georgians and Persians, establishing Byzantine predominance in western and eastern Georgia until the Arab invasion.

 Arab period and restoration of the kingship

-The Arabs reached Iberia about 645 and forced its eristavi (prince), Stephanoz II (637 – c.
-650), to abandon his allegiance to Byzantium and recognize the Caliph as his suzerain.
-Iberia thus became a tributary state and an Arab emir was installed in Tbilisi about 653.
-At the beginning of the 9th century, eristavi Ashot I (813–830) of the new Bagrationi dynasty, from his base in southwestern Georgia, took advantage of the weakening of the Arab rule to establish himself as hereditary prince (with the Byzantine title kouropalates) of Iberia.
-A successor, Adarnase IV of Iberia, formally a vassal of Byzantium, was crowned as the “king of Iberia” in 888.
-His descendant Bagrat III (r.
-975–1014), brought the various principalities together to form a united Georgian monarchy.
+The Arabs reached Iberia around 645 and compelled its eristavi (prince), Stephen II (r.
+637–650), to abandon allegiance to Byzantium and recognize the Caliph as suzerain.
+Iberia became a tributary state, and an Arab emir was installed in Tbilisi circa 653.

+By the early 9th century, Ashot I (r.
+813–830) of the new Bagrationi dynasty, based in southwestern Georgia, took advantage of the weakening of Arab control to establish himself as hereditary prince of Iberia, holding the Byzantine title kouropalates.
+His successor, Adarnase IV of Iberia, formally a vassal of Byzantium, was crowned "king of Iberia" in 888.
+His descendant, Bagrat III (r.
+975–1014), united the various principalities to form a consolidated Georgian monarchy.